 - Type 2 diabetes is a progressive condition - Often treatments are layered in over the years; this means that on-going control is reviewed regularly. - An annual review is standard care for all people with diabetes. - An annual review is the screening phase.
 Then triage-who needs to be seen again urgently, soon, next year?
-Who needs to be referred to a secondary service such as podiatry, renal or dietetics? - Treatment is individualized - DAR bloods can be preset on MedTech request form, and the pathlab e-request form - Minimum: HbA1c, Full (non-fasting) lipid profile, Renal function, full blood count urine microalbuminuria, and consider B12 if on long term Metformin.
+Who needs to be referred to a secondary service such as podiatry, renal or dietetics? - Treatment is individualized

+DAR bloods can be preset on MedTech request form, and the pathlab e-request form (right click)

+Minimum: HbA1c, Full (non-fasting) lipid profile, Renal function, full blood count urine microalbuminuria, consider B12 if on long term Metformin, and LFT if on Vildagliptin.